imaginarydumpling/aws-bootcamp-cruddur-2023-clone/journal/Week 10 — CloudFormation Part 1.md

 Finally, the aws cloudformation deploy command is used to deploy the CloudFormation stack.
 It specifies the stack name, template file path, region, S3 bucket, and other options like --no-execute-changeset (to review changes without executing them) and --capabilities CAPABILITY_NAMED_IAM (to acknowledge the creation of IAM resources).

+- End result should be the cluster created in ECS

 ### 3. Create the Service Stack